Chestnut45/cityscape/README.md

 ### Lighting:

-Deferred rendering is used due to the large number of lights in the scene.
+Traditional deferred shading with light volume proxy geometry is used due to the large number of lights in the scene.
+I considered implementing tiled deferred or clustered deferred shading to remove all of the unnecessary extra gBuffer reads per fragment, but this proved difficult without the use of compute shaders and adjustable workgroup sizes.
+Maybe a good candidate for something to try in next semester's class.

 There are 2 main directional lights (sun + moon), and ~400 point lights (1 point light per lamppost, 4 lampposts per block, 100 blocks loaded).